-All our assets and liabilities are kept up-to-date automatically in Personal Capital, a great free tool for managing your money.
+All our assets and liabilities are kept up-to-date automatically in Empower (formerly Personal Capital), a great free tool for managing your money.
 Periodically, I like to show her parts of our investments in the software so she can understand more about what the numbers actually mean.

 She knows we’re millionaires (Lisa and I are, not her!) and I talk repeatedly about safe withdrawal rates.
 She might not understand every detail but she knows that we only have around $45-50k to cover our expenses each year.
 She knows what our rent payment is and some of our shopping costs are, for example.

 Sometimes she’ll actually “reprimand” us when we go to spend what she thinks is too much money for a bigger purchase like a vacation… I like that.
 We’ve raised her to be cognizant about money coming in and going out, which is important.